GOProud: Founders leave GOProud and 2014 CPAC

 In January 2014, Jimmy LaSalvia left GOProud and the Republican party and became an independent.
 This was due to LaSalvia viewing the Republican Party as too bigoted and closed minded towards LGBT people.

-In February, founder Chris Barron resigned from GOProud to protest what he called "an unconditional surrender to the forces of bigotry" after the new leaders, Hemminger and Bechstein, accepted an offer from the organizers of CPAC to allow them to attend the conference as guests, without a booth or other formal presence for GOProud.
+In February, founder Chris Barron resigned from GOProud to protest what he called "an unconditional surrender to the forces of bigotry" after the new leaders, including Hemminger, accepted an offer from the organizers of CPAC to allow them to attend the conference as guests, without a booth or other formal presence for GOProud.

 Dissolution

 In June 2014, reports surfaced that the GOProud leadership had decided to dissolve the organization.
 Executive Director Matthew Bechstein issued a denial of the report, stating that it was untrue and that the organization would continue operating as it had.
 But the following day he admitted that "I posted what I had to on Facebook so I wouldn't scare our members and thwart our fundraising efforts.
 I wanted to mitigate a disaster."
-He then stated that GOProud did indeed plan to file dissolution papers with the government.
+He then stated that GOProud planned to file dissolution papers with the government.

 Political positions

 According to its website, the top four issues concerning GOProud included "tax reform", "limited government", "freedom-focused foreign policy", and "choices in education".

-On January 18, 2013, GOProud officially came out in support of same-sex marriage at a state by state level.
+On January 18, 2013, GOProud came out in support of same-sex marriage at a state by state level.
 Prior to that, GOProud had no official position on marriage or relationship recognition.
-In 2011, Ann Coulter said she had convinced GOProud to take its support of same sex marriage out of its platform.
+In 2011, Ann Coulter said she had convinced GOProud to take its support of same-sex marriage out of its platform.

 While GOProud did not have an official position on abortion, GOProud attended anti-abortion rallies and Christopher Barron said that "I want pro-life gays to know they have a home here."
-Jimmy LaSalvia opposes abortion and warned the gay community should be anti-abortion because of the threat of selective abortions of gay fetuses.
+Jimmy LaSalvia opposed abortion and warned the gay community should be anti-abortion because of the threat of selective abortions of gay fetuses.

 GOProud had no official position on the Employment Nondiscrimination Act or the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
 In 2009, GOProud supported the inclusion of the Thune-Vitter Concealed Carry Reciprocity Amendment to the National Defense Authorization Act for Fiscal Year 2010.

 Personnel

 Gabriel E. Gomez was a director of GOProud.

 Ann Coulter was a member of the advisory council beginning on August 9, 2011.

 GOProud had affiliates in all 50 states and the District of Columbia.
-The Metroplex Republicans Dallas and Right Pride (Nevada affiliate) were affiliated with GOProud.
+The Metroplex Republicans of Dallas and Right Pride (Nevada affiliate) were affiliated with GOProud.